georgemccrae/capstone-project/README.md

 At this point I droppped the column 'spot_artist_pop' because it's derived from the spotify track popularity.

 Finally, there were some complications in removing outliers as some tracks were classified as double their BPM (Beats Per Minute).

-The main takeaways from the EDA were -

 ## Modelling